LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models: Experiment Results

-Table~\ref{tab:main_results} reports the accuracy comparison of different LLMs parameter-efficiently fine-tuned with different adapters on six math reasoning datasets.
-The teacher model (175B) outperforms adapter-based parameter-efficiently fine-tuned LLMs across various tasks.
-However, in the case of simple math reasoning datasets such as MultiArith, AddSub, and SingleEq, adapter-based methods such as LLaMA-7B with LoRA can achieve comparable performance.
-It indicates that given sufficient task-specific training data, adapter-based parameter-efficient fine-tuning (PEFT) of smaller LLMs may have the potential to perform similarly to very large language models.
-Moreover, the performance of adapter-based PEFT methods varies among LLMs of similar size.
-For example, the latest open-source LLMs, LLaMA, outperform GPT-J and BLOOM in most cases.
-Comparing different adapters, LoRA achieves excellent performance with significantly fewer trainable parameters, suggesting that task-specific fine-tuning may not require excessive learnable parameters.
+In order to evaluate the effectiveness of adapters on the Arithmetic Reasoning task, we conducted a study where adapters are fine-tuned on the Math10K dataset and subsequently evaluated on six different math reasoning datasets.
+As our baseline, we utilize the GPT-3.5 model, specifically the \texttt{text-Davinci-003} variant, for Zero-shot CoT according to \citet{kojima2022large}.
+The results of the GPT-3.5 model can be found in \citet{wang2023plan}.
+Table \ref{tab:math_results} reports the performance of different PEFT methods and the baseline.
+On average, the GPT-3.5 model (175B) outperforms adapter-based PEFT LLMs in terms of accuracy.
+However, for simpler math reasoning datasets such as MultiArith, AddSub, and SingleEq, adapter-based methods like LLaMA-13B with LoRA outperform GPT-3.5.
+Notably, LLaMA-13B with LoRA achieves an average accuracy of 65.4\%, which is approximately 92.8\% of the performance exhibited by GPT-3.5.
+This suggests that with sufficient task-specific training data, adapter-based PEFT of smaller LLMs has the potential to achieve performance comparable to that of extremely large language models.
+The utilization of adapter-based PEFT yields superior performance by smaller language models compared to GPT-3.5 specifically in simpler tasks such as MultiArith, AddSub, and SingleEq.
+However, challenges persist in more complex tasks like GSM8K and SVAMP, which require a higher level of language comprehension and proficiency from the underlying base model, thereby resulting in a discernible performance gap.
+Regarding the different adapters employed, LoRA achieves remarkable performance while utilizing significantly fewer trainable parameters.
+This implies that excessive learnable parameters may not be necessary for task-specific fine-tuning.
 Overall, these findings demonstrate the potential for adapter-based PEFT of smaller LLMs to achieve high performance on specific tasks with few trainable parameters.